 During the early years, Hans von Bülow, Arthur Nikisch and Wilhelm Furtwängler were its influential chief conductors, followed in 1955 by Herbert von Karajan.
-He worked with the orchestra over the decades that followed to create a unique sound aesthetic and playing culture, which made the Berliner Philharmoniker world famous.
+He worked with the orchestra over ensuing decades to create a unique sound aesthetic and playing culture, which made the Berliner Philharmoniker world famous.
 From 1989 to 2002 principal conductor Claudio Abbado explored new musical directions with the orchestra, through contemporary music, a chamber music series and concert performances of operatic works.
-He was succeeded by Simon Rattle, who directed the orchestra from September 2002 to the end of the 2017/18 season.
+He was succeeded by Simon Rattle, who directed the orchestra from September 2002 to the end of the 2017/18 season, expanding the repertoire and establishing innovate concert formats.
 During his tenure, the education programme of the Berliner Philharmoniker was launched, through which the orchestra has been able to turn to broader and, most importantly, younger audiences.
 In recognition of their work, the Berliner Philharmoniker and artistic director Simon Rattle were appointed International Goodwill Ambassadors by UNICEF in November 2007, the first time the award was given to an artistic ensemble.

 The Digital Concert Hall was launched in 2009, an innovative video platform through which the concerts of the Berliner Philharmoniker are broadcast live and offered as recordings in a video archive.
 In 2014 the Berliner Philharmoniker also founded its own label: Berliner Philharmoniker Recordings.